What do you love most about making DIY Bath Bombs?

-Related: Bubbling Lemon Vanilla Bath Soak
+Bubbling Lemon Vanilla Bath Soak

-I made a large batch of these DIY rose bath bombs and gave most away as gift.
+I made a large batch of these rose petal DIY bath bombs and gave most away as a gift.
 And everyone was in awe!
-The rose and eucalyptus scent fills the bathroom, while rose petals float on top the water and pink Himalayan salt relaxes tired muscles.
+The rose and eucalyptus scent fills the bathroom, while rose petals float on top of the water and pink Himalayan salt relaxes tired muscles.

 They are a spa-like indulgence you won’t soon forget.
 If you love the scent of rose, find it my recipe for an all natural garden infused perfume.